Taobyte/thesis/README.md

 models can reliably capture the patterns and abrupt transitions inherent to non-stationary signals, or if advancements are needed to improve their predictive accuracy in such scenarios

+Current research heavily focusses on public datasets.
+For long-term forecasting the datasets ETT, Electricity, Weather, Exchange and ILI are frequently used for evaluating novel machine learning models.
+For short-term forecasting, many authors use the M4 dataset.
+You can download these datasets from this google drive [Datasets](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2) provided by the authors from the TimesNet paper.

 ## Datasets